zemogle/astrosource/README.md

 `--full` [boolean flag] Run the whole code.
 This will run the following steps in this order `stars` > `comparison` > `calc` > `phot` > `plot`

 ### Extra options
+`--verbose` [boolean flag] Show all system messages for AstroSource

 `--detrend` [boolean flag] Detrend exoplanet data

 `--eebls` [boolean flag] EEBLS - box fitting to search for periodic transits